HariSekhon/DevOps-Bash-tools/README.md

   - `browser_get_default.scpt` - get the default configured browser in format passable to Applescript (for  above script)
 - `is_screen_locked.py` - detect if the screen is locked to stop sending keystrokes or mouse clicks
 - `is_screensaver_running.scpt` - detect if the screensaver is running to stop sending keystrokes or mouse clicks
+- `reopen_app.sh` - relaunch a given app (used to reload Shazam to detect DB changes after removing tracks programmatically from its DB)
 - `screensaver_activate.scpt` - activate screensaver
 - `shorten_text_selection.scpt` - shortens the selected text in the prior window.
 Replaces `and` with `&` and crushes out multiple blank lines.
 I use this for LinkedIn comments due to the short 1250 character limit